gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 But what if you need to specify probing paths not for a whole app, but for a specific assembly only?
-Say you created an Autodesk AutoCAD plugin that depends on `Newtonsoft.Json.dll` and a bunch of other assemblies, and then want to put all those 3rd party files somewhere else.
+Say you created an Autodesk AutoCAD plugin that depends on `Newtonsoft.Json.dll` and a bunch of other assemblies, and then want to put all those third-party files somewhere else.

 Contoso company met the very same challenge.
 They created an AutoCAD plugin for their ContosoApp product.